 Lactate dehydrogenase (LDH): An enzyme that may be used to monitor myeloma activity.

 Lesion: An area of abnormal tissue change.
 A lump or abscess that may be caused by injury or disease, such as cancer.
 In myeloma, “lesion” can refer to a plasmacytoma or a hole in the bone.

 Leukocytes: Cells that help the body fight infections and other diseases.
 Also called white blood cells (WBCs).

 Leukopenia: A low number of white blood cells.

 Lymphocytes: White blood cells that fight infection and disease.

-Maintenance therapy: Chemotherapy that is given to patients in remission to delay or prevent a relapse.
+Maintenance therapy: Drugs given to patients in remission to delay or prevent a relapse.